-3.2.7 Field Quality Control
+3.2.8 Field Quality Control

 Quality Assurance/Quality Control (QA/QC) samples at a ratio of 1 set of QA/QC samples per 20 media samples will be collected and analyzed.
-The QA/QC samples for HFM, native soil and groundwater will include a blind duplicate sample, matrix spike (MS) sample, matrix spike duplicate (MSD) sample and equipment (field) blank sample.
+The QA/QC samples for subsurface fill, native soil and groundwater will include a blind duplicate sample, matrix spike (MS) sample, matrix spike duplicate (MSD) sample and equipment (field) blank sample.
 Laboratory prepared Trip Blanks will be submitted with aqueous samples requiring analysis for TCL VOCs and PFAS.
 Field Trip Blanks will be submitted with aqueous samples requiring analysis for PFAS.

-For the soil vapor assessment sampling, a duplicate (replicate) sample will be collected.
+For the soil vapor sampling, a duplicate (replicate) sample will be collected.
 MS, MSD, equipment (field) blank, trip blank and field trip blank samples will not be collected.

-3.2.8 Laboratory Reporting and Data Validation
+3.2.9 Laboratory Reporting and Data Validation

 The laboratory will generate NYSDEC ASP Category B data deliverable packages of the investigative analytical data.
 A Data Usability Summary Report (DUSR) of the analytical data developed during this investigation will be prepared to confirm that it is valid and usable for subsequent decision making purposes.
 The DUSR will be completed by an independent data validator.
-The data validation company being considered for this project is Barr Engineering Co. of Minneapolis, Minnesota.

-3.2.9 Survey
+3.2.10 Survey

-A horizontal and vertical survey will be completed to locate the horizontal and vertical distribution of RI sampling points and other pertinent Site features.
+A horizontal survey will be completed to locate the RI sampling points and other pertinent Site features.